Does My Parent Have A Drinking Problem?

-Alcohol and alcohol addiction impact everyone differently.
+Alcohol addiction impacts everyone differently.
 Some alcoholics exhibit many signs, while others exhibit very few (this is especially true of high-functioning alcoholics).
 But some signs are common to many, if not most, alcoholics.
-Here are some of the most common.
+Here are some of the most common:

 - Blackouts and memory loss